Lauren-Mercedes/language-click/README.md

 [Balsamiq](https://balsamiq.com/)

-Used to draw up wireframesa and summary image used in readme file.
+Used to draw up wireframes and summary image used in readme file.

 [W3C CSS validator](https://jigsaw.w3.org/css-validator/)